Si Jalak Harupat Stadium

 Si Jalak Harupat Stadium is a multi-purpose stadium located in Kutawaringin Subdistrict, Bandung Regency, West Java, Indonesia.
 It is currently used for association football matches and was used for the 2018 Asian Games men's football tournament.

 The stadium is the home ground of Persikab Kabupaten Bandung.
-Since 2009, Persib Bandung started playing home matches here.
+From 2009 to 2016, Persib Bandung started playing home matches here.
 The stadium holds 27,000 people.